ruslylove/compro/lectures/lecture-10-file-operations.md

 * Use functions like `fread()` and `fwrite()` for binary I/O.
     * `fread(void *ptr, size_t size, size_t count, FILE *fp)`: Reads `count` items, each of `size` bytes, from `fp` into the buffer pointed to by `ptr`.
     * `fwrite(const void *ptr, size_t size, size_t count, FILE *fp)`: Writes `count` items, each of `size` bytes, from the buffer `ptr` to `fp`.
-* (Detailed usage of binary I/O is often covered in more advanced topics).
+* Detailed usage of binary I/O is often covered in more advanced topics (e.g., Microprocessor and Embedded Systems).

 ---
 layout: default